Alluxio/alluxio/docs/en/Running-Alluxio-On-Docker.md

 # Configuration

 To set an Alluxio configuration property, convert it to an environment variable by uppercasing and replacing periods with underscores.
-For example, `alluxio.worker.memory.size` converts to `ALLUXIO_WORKER_MEMORY_SIZE`.
+For example, `alluxio.master.hostname` converts to `ALLUXIO_MASTER_HOSTNAME`.
 You can then set the environment variable on the image with `-e PROPERTY=value`.
 Alluxio configuration values will be copied to `conf/alluxio-site.properties` when the image starts.